Continuing the theme from previous posts, in this article we will be taking a look at Amy’s impact and influence on popular culture.

 However Amy’s role though on a smaller scale was the same in her generation as The Beatles was in their generation.
 Both the Beatles and Amy made it big in America in a time when it was very difficult for a British artist to enjoy success over there, and both laid down the template for the others who followed in their wake.

-With the Beatles obviously it was bands with the likes of Herman’s Hermits and The Rolling Stones following in their wake in America, whilst with Amy it was obviously female solo artists like Adele, Susan Boyle, Estelle and Duffy.
+With the Beatles it was bands like Herman’s Hermits and The Rolling Stones following in their wake in America, whilst with Amy it was female solo artists like Adele, Susan Boyle, Estelle and Duffy.
 Also The Beatles established the British invasion of the 60’s as a Rock invasion, whilst Amy established the British invasion of the late 00’s as being primarily a Soul invasion.

 The only difference was that Amy sadly was unable to enjoy the wave she created.
 Whilst the Beatles continued to make albums throughout the 60’s.
 Amy sadly due to her problems was never able to produce a follow up, making Back to Black her only big hit over there.
 I am in no doubt that had it not been for the problems plaguing her she would have continued to enjoy success in America and produce more quality albums.